 Iran is one of the least free countries in the world and it has been that way for a while.
 Reporters without Borders has ranked Iran as one of the most heavily restricted countries for years, with more than half of the world’s top 500 websites forbidden to people in Iran.
 Among the many websites and apps that are banned in Iran are Facebook and Twitter, as well as a myriad of unbiased, non-government-approved news sources.

 As well as banning so much of the internet, the Iranian government uses active surveillance to monitor what is being said online by people inside Iran and to check up on Iranian internet usage.
 If you’re caught trying to visit banned sites in Iran you could face legal charges and severe punishments are applied to anyone caught opposing Islamic thought or the Iranian government.

 Iran is Tech-Savvy

 Despite all of these heavy restrictions, Iranians find ways to access non-approved news and share their thoughts on social media.
 Over 60% of the population is under the age of 30.
 These are digital natives who are smartphone owners and tech savvy.
-They use VPNs, consulting VPN reviews for the most effective and reliable options, and encrypted apps to get around the internet restrictions and surveillance of the Iranian government.
+They use VPNs and encrypted apps to get around the internet restrictions and surveillance of the Iranian government.

 One of the most popular apps in Iran is Telegram, which has 40 billion users – around half of the entire Iranian population.
 Telegram is known for being heavily encrypted and has the option to set messages to self-destruct within a few hours for extra safety.
 Messages sent over the app can’t be hacked by the government.
 It’s also stood up to Iran so far, resisting pressure to share user data with the authorities.